bioperl/bioperl.github.io/howtos/Feature-Annotation.md

     }
 }
 ```

 The Species Object
 ------------------

-'''NOTE''' : Future use of beyond release 1.6 is deprecated.
-We will be
+*Note* Future use of [Bio::Species](https://metacpan.org/pod/Bio::Species) beyond release 1.6 is deprecated.
-switching to a new, more reliable system based on and anticipate updating these
-notes soon.

 Some data in a Genbank file is accessible both as a feature and through a
 specialized object.
 Taxonomic information on a sequence, below, can be accessed
 through a Species object as well as a value to the "organism" tag, and you'll
-get more information from the object.
+get more information from the [Bio::Species](https://metacpan.org/pod/Bio::Species) object.
 The taxonomic information for sequence
 looks like this in GenBank format:

 ```